Inca Trail to Machu Picchu

 Day 3: Pacaymayo – Runcu Raccay Pass- Sayacmaraca Ruins – Phuyupatamarca

 After breakfast, we will continue our hike up the opposite side of the valley, as we make our way towards the second pass on the trek.
 Along the way, we will see fantastic views of waterfalls and flora and fauna.
-Half way up, we will stop and visit the Inca site of Runcu Raccay (an Inca watchtower), and to catch our breath before we continue our climb to the pass (4,000 meters).
+Halfway up, we will stop and visit the Inca site of Runcu Raccay (an Inca watchtower), and to catch our breath before we continue our climb to the pass (4,000 meters).
 From the pass, we will once again begin our descent back into the cloud forest.
-After about an hour, we arrive at Sayacmarca, one of the most beautiful ruins on the Inca Trail, where we'll have a one hour, guided tour.
-From Sayacmarca, we will continue to our lunch spot at Chaquicocha (dry lake), where you will see some of the fantastic flora and fauna the Inca Trail has to offer.
+After about an hour, we arrive at Sayacmarca, one of the most beautiful ruins on the Inca Trail, where we’ll have a one hour, guided tour.
+From Sayacmarca, we will continue to our lunch spot at Chaquicocha (dry lake).
+Here you will see some of the fantastic flora and fauna the Inca Trail has to offer.
 From Chaquicocha onwards, we will walk along Inca flat (gradual inclines), as we make our way towards our final campsite, Phuyupatamarca (3,680 meters).
 This area of the Inca Trail had stunning views of the Vilcabamba mountain range, as well as abundant flora and fauna.
-After another two hour walk, we'll arrive to our campsite, where we'll get our first view of Machu Picchu mountain and the Urubamba river.
-We'll settle in to our campsite, and have the chance to explore the Inca site.
+After another two hour walk, we’ll arrive at our campsite, where we’ll get our first view of Machu Picchu mountain and the Urubamba river.
+We’ll settle into our campsite, and have the chance to explore the Inca site.
 As the sun goes down, we can enjoy the beautiful sunset over the snow-capped peaks.

 Total Distance: 13 km (8,136 miles)